Mixed-precision algorithms for solving the Sylvester matrix equation: A flop-based computational model

+When will the computational cost of the mixed-precision algorithms be lower than that of the Bartels--Stewart algorithm in high precision?
+We answer this question with the following computational model.

-Let $\ratio$ denotes, as before, the ratio of the computational cost of a flop in precision~$\ulow$ to one in precision~$\uhigh$, and let $\optk$ be as in~\eqref{eq:optk} the maximum number of iterations for the mixed-precision algorithm to be asymptotically faster the Bartels--Stewart approach in high precision.
+Let $\ratio$ be the ratio of the computational cost of a flop in precision~$\ulow$ to one in precision~$\uhigh$.
+Computing in precision $\uhigh$ is usually more expensive than computing in precision~$\ulow$, so we should expect $\ratio \le 1$ and in practice $\ratio \ll 1$ in most cases of practical interest.
+For each $\ratio$, we can find the maximum number of iterations that \cref{alg:sylv-mp,alg:sylv-mp-inversion} can perform while asymptotically requiring fewer operations than the Bartels--Stewart approach in high precision.

+To do this, we define, for each algorithm, a function of $\ratio$ that represents the iteration threshold.
+For \cref{alg:sylv-mp}, we have